dbohlender/canfar.github.io/docs/tutorial.md

 ### Install Software

-The VM operating system has only a set of minimal packages.
+The VM operating system has only a minimal set of packages.
 For this tutorial, we need the [SExtractor](http://www.astromatic.net/software/sextractor) package to create catalogues of stars and galaxies.
 So let's install it system-wide.

 {% highlight bash %}
 sudo apt-get update
 sudo apt-get install sextractor
 {% endhighlight %}

 We also need to read FITS images.
-Most FITS images from CADC come Rice-compressed with a `fz` extension.
-SExtractor only reads uncompressed images, so we also need the ```funpack``` utility to uncompress data from CADC.
+Most FITS images from CADC come Rice-compressed with an `fz` extension.
+SExtractor only reads uncompressed images, so we also need the ```funpack``` utility to uncompress these data.
 Install it on your VM with the following commands:

 {% highlight bash %}
 sudo apt-get install gcc make